 Through A Friend’s Eyes

 One of the best ways to “see” your church culture is to bring a friend or neighbor with you.
-If it’s been a long time since you brought someone, start a pattern this week.
-Invite someones to come sit with you at your church.
+If it’s been a long time because of COVID, start a new pattern this week.
+Invite someone to come with you to church.

 17 Ways For Love To Be Seen